Wisconsin’s Evers looks for boost from anger over abortion | Times Leader

 “You can’t ignore the fact that we now have politicians making decisions for women and their health care,” Evers said.
 “So we’ll be talking about that a lot.”

 Evers vowed to do whatever he can to evade the that was passed in 1849 but hasn’t been in effect since the 1973 Roe v.
 Wade ruling.
-That includes supporting lawsuits to overturn it, not appointing district attorneys who would enforce it and commuting prison sentences for anyone convicted under it, Evers said.
+That includes supporting lawsuits to overturn it, not appointing district attorneys who would enforce it and offering clemency for doctors convicted under it.

 “We’re looking at everything,” he said.